Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 #### Schloss Aubrecker

 The von Aubrecker clan has ruled Lamordia for as long as anyone remembers, from their ancestral home—a wind-whipped castle on a remote island.
 But Lamordia's ruler, Baron Rudolph von Aubrecker, has not made a public appearance in the two decades since he alone survived a tragic shipwreck with the help of Dr. Mordenheim.
 Those who have business with the baron are welcome for a brief stay, but they interact only with his perpetually smiling butler, Gerta.
-Visitors never enter the castle's west wing, where the baron—transformed into a [[/5.
-Mechanics/Bestiary/Undead/Brain In A Jar (VRGR).md|brain in a jar]] (see "chapter 5") by Mordenheim's experiments—works to rebuild his lost body and exact revenge upon the doctor.
+Visitors never enter the castle's west wing, where the baron—transformed into a [[5.
+Mechanics\Bestiary\Undead\Brain In A Jar (VRGR).md|brain in a jar]] (see "chapter 5") by Mordenheim's experiments—works to rebuild his lost body and exact revenge upon the doctor.

 #### Schloss Mordenheim